Estate planning can have many facets depending on your family and health concerns, assets and taxes.

-- A DEffective grantor retained interest trust is created to pass property or a family business to the next generation.
+- A Defective grantor retained interest trust is created to pass property or a family business to the next generation.

 There are a variety of trusts that can be established and we spend the time to plan one that works best for you.

 You may have other special concerns which must be addressed in your estate plan.
-These include:
+These could include:

 - Special Needs Trust for a relative receiving benefits on account of a health condition or disability.